SergeDmi/ConfocalGN/README.md

 `sample.noise` is a 3x1 vector of the 3 first moments of the background pixel values.
 `sample.sig` is the mean of the signal pixel values.

+# Options

 Optionally, the user can also specify:
 - Sampling and segmentation options by editing the file cgn_options.m
+- Options to generate the ground truth image by editing gtm_options.m
 - Custom segmentation program by indicating it in "provide_image_mask.m" By default, provide_image_mask uses the function segment_image, that can be replaced with another equivalent segmentation method